bespoken/skill-testing-ml/docs/guide.md

 The test suite above contains two tests.
 Additionally, at the top it has a configuration element.

-The configuraiton provides settings that work across the test - [it is described below](#test-configuration).
+The configuration provides settings that work across the test - [it is described below](#test-configuration).

 The tests represent sequence of conversations with the skill.